Robert Passelewe: Life

 Passelewe was appointed archdeacon of Lewes in 1244.
 He was elected to the see of Chichester about 18 April 1244, but was never consecrated as his election was quashed on 3 June 1244.
 Boniface of Savoy prevented his consecration because Passelewe was ignorant of theology.
 Another reason was likely that he had served as a royal justice of the forest, which was a post that many bishops, including Robert Grosseteste, bishop of Lincoln, felt to be unsuited for the clergy.
 Robert himself was more royal servant than clerk, as he was not ordained until December 1249.

+Around the year 1250, Passelewe, then deputy treasurer, led a commission to investigate the common but technically illegal practice alienation of estates held by serjeanty: Lands held by serjeantry were held in exchange for some sort of obligation (other than knight-service) to the king.
+Without the approval of the king, serjeants could not alienate -- that is, dispose of or rent -- such lands, but this occurred nonetheless.
+When such alienation was discovered by the commission, the serjeantry could legally be revoked and the lands reclaimed by the king.
+However, often arrentation would be performed instead: The lands' alienation would be allowed, but in exchange for a "fine" of additional considerations (such as socage or knight-service).

-He left royal service in 1250 after a quarrel over Robert's presentation to a benefice the king had desired to go to Henry's half brother Aymer de Lusignan.
+Passelewe left royal service in 1250 after a quarrel over Robert's presentation to a benefice the king had desired to go to Henry's half-brother Aymer de Lusignan.
 The king forgave Robert, however, by December 1250.

 Passelewe died at Waltham on 6 June 1252.
 He had two brothers, Hamo and Simon, and a sister.
 Hamo served as sheriff of Norfolk and of Suffolk, and Simon was a royal clerk.
 Their sister married William of Holwell, who was sheriff of Hertfordshire.